fpradelli94/LiRA/README.md

 > :mortar_board: Automate your weekly scientific literature review

-**LiRA** is a CLI Python program based on PyMed to search on PubMed and get the results programmatically in a readable HTML page.
+**LiRA** is a CLI Python program based on PyMed and SerpAPI to search on PubMed and get the results programmatically in a readable
+HTML page.

 I created LiRA mainly for myself, but feel free to use it if you find it useful.